OSVVM/OSVVM-Scripts/README.rst

    not exist.
 -  analyze - Compile the design into the active library.
 -  Simulate - Simulate the design using the active library.
+-  RunTest - compile and simulate in one step
 -  include – include another project script
 -  build – include + start a new log file for this task
+-  TestSuite - identifies the TestSuite that is active
+-  TestCase - identify the TestCase that is active

 The above tasks are TCL procedures.
 Hence, a project file is actually a TCL file, and when necessary, TCL can be used, however, the intent is to